This post may contain affiliate links.

 Month 6 (December results) £100.
 4 x £25 prizes

-Here is a little bit of evidence of the last few months premium bond wins, with my bond numbers removed:
+Here is a little bit of evidence of some of my premium bond wins, with my bond holders number removed for security:

 £475 won in 6 months.
 This is almost at the amount I would have been expected to win in a year, at 1.15%.
 However, now the amount of money in the prize fund is 1.40%.